Five Invasive Plants You Should Never Grow

-Most invasive plants are ones that have been introduced.
-Five plants that are classed as invasive in North America (and in other parts of the world) are purple loosestrife, oxeye daisy, kudzu, Scotch broom and English ivy.
+Most invasive plants are ones that have been introduced to an ecosystem where they are not native.
+Five plants that are classed as invasive in North America (and in other parts of the world) are purple loosestrife, oxeye daisy, kudzu, Scotch broom, and English ivy.

-Purple loosestrife originated in Europe and was carried to North America by settlers for their flower gardens, and as seeds in soil used as ballast in ships.
+Purple loosestrife, native to Europe, was carried to North America by settlers as a pretty addition to their flower gardens.
+It also was inadvertently transported as seeds in soil used as ballast in ships.

-It was planted as a flower in North American gardens, but because of its aggressive growth, it escaped into waterways and roadsides.
-It takes root in marshes, reproducing quickly and choking out native species.
+Originally intended as a flower in North American gardens, but because of its aggressive growth, it escaped into waterways and roadsides.
+Purple loosestrife takes root in marshes, spreading quickly and choking out native species.

 It can block water flow in ditches and irrigation canals.
 It's now classified as a noxious weed in some provinces and states, which means it's illegal to sell or own.

 Since it was introduced, purple loosestrife has spread westward and can be found across much of Canada and the United States.

 This article shows how to identify, control and remove purple loosestrife.

 The oxeye daisy is native to Europe and Asia.

 It is a rhizomatous perennial, and aggressively invades fields, where it quickly forms dense populations, crowding out native grasses.
 It can grow to 1 meter in height, its coarse lower leaves forming a mat.

 The tall stems hold daisy-like flowers which form hundreds of seeds at maturity.